EighteenZi/rocksdb_wiki/Rocksdb-BlockBasedTable-Format.md

 #### `Properties` Meta Block

 This meta block contains a bunch of properties.
 The key is the name of the property.
-The value value the property.
+The value is the property.

 The stats block is formatted as follows: